kumahq/kuma/UPGRADE.md

 The deprecated options `KUMA_DEFAULTS_ENABLE_LOCALHOST_INBOUND_CLUSTERS` and `defaults.enableLocalhostInboundClusters` were removed.

+This change affects only applications using transparent proxy.

 Applications that are binding to `localhost` won't be reachable anymore.
 This is the default behaviour from Kuma 1.8.0.
 Until now, it was possible to set a deprecated kuma-cp configurations `KUMA_DEFAULTS_ENABLE_LOCALHOST_INBOUND_CLUSTERS`